The Rush

 Let’s press our ear up close and listen to the echo it’s singing us into.

 Often, when people arrive to meet with me in my therapy practice, they are also in a rush.
-I’m sure you know something of this feeling, given we are all living within late stage neo-liberal capitalism, inter-generational dislocations and horrors, global ecological devastation and widening inequalities.
+I’m sure you know something of this feeling, given we have all inherited late-stage neo-liberal capitalism, inter-generational wars, colonialism, dislocations, global ecological devastation and widening inequalities.

-Once these issues arrive in individual bodies to therapy, they have other names like, ‘dysregulation’, ‘anxiety’ and ‘trauma’.
+Once these issues arrive in individual bodies to therapy, they have other names like, ‘dysregulation’, ‘anxiety’, ‘borderline personality disorder’ and ‘trauma’.
 Collectively and individually we are urgently attempting to understand, address and transform the states of suffering we find ourselves in.
 Yet, so many of us have such little knowledge of how our suffering has been and is generated.
 When we have a poverty in our understanding of the context of suffering, we have a poverty of response.
-We have autocrats, trillionaires and fracking.
+We have autocrats, trillionaires, monocropping and fracking.

-This got me thinking that it might be worth spending some time paying attention to the way in which the intimate disturbances we sense and grapple with in our cells and selves are entwined within deeper timelines and relationships.
-I thought I could offer a reflective inquiry on this theme by considering my own ancestral weaves and root systems.
+This got me thinking that it might be worth spending some time paying attention to the ways in which the intimate disturbances we sense and grapple with in our cells, in ourselves, are entwined within deeper timelines and relationships.
+I’m offering a reflective inquiry on this theme here by considering the way my ancestral root systems create a sense of underlying rush that ripples through my daily life and ways I’m finding to respond.

 Woman with basket | Shetland Islands